Overburdened with Credit Card Debt? A Personal Story

 I knew paying the minimum payment on each card would not help reduce the balance.
 It was then that I knew I needed a plan.

 I elected to focus on paying off one card at a time.
-That approach reduces interest costs the most because once a card’s balance is reduced to zero, the account no longer accumulates additional interest.
+That approach reduces interest costs the most.
+Why?
+Once a card’s balance is reduced to zero, the account no longer accumulates additional interest.
 It also means that if you want or need to use a card to make a future purchase, and you know you can (and will) pay the balance in full when the bill comes, you can use that credit card without paying interest on future purchases.

 The Approach to Debt Paydown

-The first step is to decide you want to pay down debt.
+The first step is deciding whether you want to pay down your debt.

 From there it’s critical to have a budget, or at least set spending limits.

-When you pay interest on your credit card balances, you are effectively increasing the amount you are paying for everything you buy with those cards.
+When you pay interest on your credit card balances, you effectively increase the amount you pay for everything you buy with those cards.
 Hence, it’s important to reign in new purchases.
-For existing balances, just as I found, earmarking cash to repay debt above and beyond the interest payment is necessary to reduce your balance.
+For existing balances, as I found, earmarking cash to repay debt above and beyond the interest payment is necessary to reduce your balance.

-I also benefited from setting a date, by which I expected to pay down each card balance, as well as some interim targets along the way.
+I also benefited from setting a date, by which I expected to pay down each card balance.
+Setting some interim targets along the way also helped.
 I made these goals realistic and achievable.
-I also monitored my progress and received sense of accomplishment from achieving the interim goals.
+Plus, I monitored my progress and received a sense of accomplishment from achieving the interim goals.
 I highly recommend interim goals for positive reinforcement, as you make progress in completing the task.

 A final note on budgeting – depending on your personality and behavioral traits, you probably do not want to be in a situation where you do not allow yourself to do anything fun or enjoyable.
 It should not be all work and no play.
 That is simply not healthy.
 At the same time, remember that there are plenty of ways to have fun without spending a lot of money.